 |

 If the coyote poses a threat to public safety (cornering humans or showing signs of potential rabies), please call 911.
-Do not call 911 for Coyote sightings. |
+Do not call 911 for coyote sightings. |

 |

 Coyote sightings can increase due to humans intentionally or unintentionally providing a food source.
+TO prevent coyotes in the area, follow these guidelines:

 |